microtrain/bootcamp/07-JavaScript/06-Game.md

 [</> code]() Add collision detection and end game on collision

 1. Add the animation frames to a variable that we can kill later
-2. Track the state of game over
+2. Track the state of game-over
 3. When each spawn move detect if that spawn shares common pixels with the player.
    1. If so this is a collision.
 4. If there is a collision.